N8WM/raspi-play/README.md

 ### 5. Flash the SD card

-- On your computer, plug the MicroSD card into your MicroSD reader slot or adapter
+On your computer, plug the MicroSD card into your MicroSD reader slot or adapter.

-- Download the Raspberry Pi imager from the [Raspberry Pi software page](https://www.raspberrypi.com/software/)
+Download the Raspberry Pi imager from the [Raspberry Pi software page](https://www.raspberrypi.com/software/).

-- When launching the imager for the first time, grant the necessary permissions
+Launch the application and grant the necessary permissions.
+You should see a screen for selecting a device, an operating system, and storage.

-- For the device, choose `RASPBERRY PI ZERO 2 W`
-- The operating system should be `RASPBERRY PI OS (LEGACY, 64-BIT) LITE`
+For the device, choose `RASPBERRY PI ZERO 2 W`.
+The operating system should be `RASPBERRY PI OS (LEGACY, 64-BIT) LITE`.

 ![Raspberry Pi flash software](./images/IMG_8678.jpeg?raw=true)

-- Select your MicroSD card or slot name from the Storage options, mine was called "APPLE SDXC READER MEDIA"
+Select your MicroSD card or slot name from the Storage options, mine was called "APPLE SDXC READER MEDIA".

-- Click "NEXT"
-- If it asks you if you want to configure any settings before it flashes the MicroSD card, I recommend setting a custom host name, username and password
+Click "NEXT".
+If it asks you if you want to configure any settings before it flashes the MicroSD card, I recommend setting a custom hostname, username and password.

+*The hostname is what will show up by default when connecting to the device over AirPlay, I named mine "AirPlayRBP", but if you leave it as default, it will be called "raspberrypi"*

 ### 6. Configure the network settings

-- Navigate to the root directory of the SD card's boot partition, `bootfs`
+Navigate to the root directory of the SD card's boot partition, `bootfs`.

-- Create a new file there called `wpa_supplicant.conf` using your preferred text editor
-- Open the file and paste in the template below
+Create a new file there called `wpa_supplicant.conf` using your preferred text editor.
+Open the file and paste in the template below:
-    - Fill in your personalized preferences for each WiFi network you wish to add (anything with angular brackets `<...>`)
-        - `country`: the two-letter country code (i.e. `country=US`, `country=AU`, etc.)
-        - `ssid`: the case-sensitive name of the WiFi network (surrounded by double quotes)
-        - `psk`: the password (surrounded by double quotes
-        - `id_str`: a unique label to distinguish from other networks, could be anything (surrounded by double quotes)
-        - `priority`: a unique number to determine what order WiFi networks should connect in (integer, no quotes)
-    - This configuration is for two WiFi networks, but more or less can be used by adding or removing `network={...}` listings

 ```
 ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev